cohenjo/replicator/README.md

 ![replicator logo](docs/replicator_long_logo.png)

 ## General
-Replicator is a go package aimed to replicate data between data sources using change streams.
+Replicator is a go package that replicates data between multiple data sources using change streams.
-It aims to replicate anything to anything - MySQL, MongoDB, Kafka, Elastic and futurely many more
+It can replicate data between any sources, including MySQL, MongoDB, Kafka, Elastic and others in the future.

-It uses MySQL [replication](https://github.com/siddontang/go-mysql#replication) to read MySQL change stream like a replica.
+Replicator uses MySQL [replication](https://github.com/siddontang/go-mysql#replication) to read a MySQL change stream as a replica.
-Mongo has [Change Streams](https://docs.mongodb.com/manual/changeStreams/#change-streams) - so this should be doable easily.
+Mongo includes [Change Streams](https://docs.mongodb.com/manual/changeStreams/#change-streams), so this is a cinch.
-For Kafka I use [sarama](https://github.com/Shopify/sarama) - Kafka doesn't really have a change stream, but we use it as a bus to distribute change events cross data-centers.
+For Kafka, Replicator uses [sarama](https://github.com/Shopify/sarama).
+Kafka doesn't really have a change stream, but we use it as a bus to distribute change events across data centres.
-PG also uses binary logs (WALS) to transfer replication - so that's also on the agenda.
+PG uses binary logs (WALS) to transfer replication, so that's technically feasible, but not yet implemented.

-Once we got an event for a record change (insert/update/delete) we transform it using [kazaam](https://github.com/qntfy/kazaam) and propogate the change to the registered endpoints.
+Once Replicator receives an event for a record change, such as insert, update, delete, we transform it using [kazaam](https://github.com/qntfy/kazaam) and propagate the change to the registered database endpoints.
-We support field mapping, field filtering, and maybe transformations.
+We support field mapping, field filtering, and transformations.
+For example, you can change column names or field names during replication.

-Metrics on input/output records are exposed via Prometheus.
+Metrics on input/output records are exposed using Prometheus.

 ## General Flow